dschaub/trello-to-asana/README.md

 ## Asana
 ### Tokens
-Get your Asana access token by logging into Asana and going to your profile.
+To get your Asana access token, log in to Asana.
+Go to "My Profile Settings...", and navigate to the Apps tab.
+Click "Manage Developer Apps", then click "+ Create New Personal Access Token."

 ### Project
 Navigate to the project you want to copy and grab the project ID from the url